Prince August Wilhelm of Prussia: Weimar Republic

-Involvement with National Socialism
+Involvement with Nazism

 August Wilhelm joined the conservative nationalist veterans group Der Stahlhelm (English: "The Steel helmet").
 In the following years he had increasing contact with the NSDAP.
-To the unease of his family and against his father's will, he joined the "dangerous, revolutionary" NSDAP on 1 April 1930, whereupon he received the low membership number 24, for symbolic reasons.
+He joined the Nazi Party on 1 April 1930, whereupon he received the low membership number 24, for symbolic reasons.
 In November 1931, he was accepted into the paramilitary Sturmabteilung (SA) with the rank of Standartenführer.
 His involvement with the NSDAP and his adoration of Adolf Hitler made August Wilhelm often the subject of mockery by the left-wing press (who gave him the nickname Braunhemdchen Auwi, or "Auwi the Little Brown Shirt"), politicians (French Ambassador André François-Poncet called him Hanswurst "Hans the Brown Sausage") and from the National Socialists themselves (Joseph Goebbels referred to him as a "good-natured but slightly gormless boy").

-As a representative of the erstwhile Hohenzollern dynasty, August Wilhelm was deliberately used by the party to gain votes in elections: he was made its lead candidate for election to the Prussian Parliament in April 1932, and appointed an election speaker alongside Hitler, whom he accompanied on flights across Germany at the same time.
+As a representative of the erstwhile Hohenzollern dynasty, August Wilhelm was deliberately used by the party to gain votes in elections: he was elected as its lead candidate for the Landtag of Prussia in April 1932, and retained his seat until the Landtag's dissolution in October 1933.
+At the same time, he was appointed an election speaker alongside Hitler, whom he accompanied on flights across Germany.
 Through his appearances at the party's mass rallies, he addressed himself to sections of the population that were lukewarm towards National Socialism and convinced them "that Hitler was not a threat, but a benefactor of the German people and the German Empire".